cgraham74/CardGame/README.md

 ## My feature implementation goal:

 1.)
-Create a deck of cards to replace the numerical representation.
+Create a deck of cards to replace the numerical representation.(done)

 2.)
-Update the look of the game board graphic.
+Update the look of the game board graphic. (done)

 3.)
 Replace the hard-coded values for player and chips by prompting the user for input.